gholamhasanEhsani/NotifJS/README.md

 # NotifJS

-Make a beautiful toast with NotifJS
+Make a beautiful toast with NotifJS...

 you can add this [file](https://github.com/gholamhasanEhsani/NotifJS/releases/download/main/notif.js) to your project and then put the following code at the end of your ```<head>``` tag.